codemucker/govhack_2025/docs/overview.md

 ## Our Solution

-The AU Red Tape Navigator transforms regulatory compliance from a maze into a guided journey:
+The LegalEase transforms regulatory compliance from a maze into a guided journey:

 ### Intelligent Triage System
 - Natural language processing understands queries in plain English